| Johann Wilhelm Ludwig Gleim (2 April 1719 – 18 February 1803) |

 |

-Goethe did not like Gleim's sentimental Anacreontic poetry that, in his eyes, succeeds only with wenches and gentlewomen, or was Goethe just jealous again?: These females think only about sentiments, words, and verses when they regard a poem as beautiful.
-Nobody realizes poetry's true power and effect depends on situations and motifs.
-However, thousands of poems are made where the motif is zero.
+Goethe did not like Gleim's sentimental Anacreontic poetry that, in his eyes, succeeds only with wenches and gentlewomen, or was Goethe just jealous again?
+These females think only about sentiments, words, and verses when they regard a poem as beautiful.
+Nobody realizes that poetry's true power and effect depend on situations and motifs.
+However, thousands of poems are written in which the motif is zero.
 These pathetic efforts pretend to exist with the help of sentiments and tingling verses.

 Nowadays, they use modern techniques at the Gleimhaus.
-So Johann Gottfried Herder posted his status on Facebook as early as 1780: It is a real shame that Gleim and Goethe do not get along well; otherwise, today, Goethe could be with us, too.
+So Johann Gottfried Herder posted his status on Facebook as early as 1780: It is a real shame that Gleim and Goethe do not get along; otherwise, Goethe could be with us today, too.
 A genuinely great spirit.

 Gleim loved young poets.
-He procured Jacobi a sinecure of a canonist at Halberstadt's cathedral to have him permanently near him.
+He procured for Jacobi a sinecure as a canon at Halberstadt's cathedral to have him permanently near him.
 Promptly, Lichtenberg called Jacobi a doctorem jubilatum, who laudably served as a professor and is now retired at Halberstadt.
-In fact, at the Gleim-Haus, Red Baron learned that although Jacobi had taken the post (and money), he rarely was in Halberstadt.
+In fact, at the Gleim-Haus, Red Baron learned that although Jacobi had taken the post (and money), he was rarely in Halberstadt.
 On top of it, Lichtenberg ridiculed Jacobi's Anacreontic poetry:

 Here are some impressions of Jacobi's workplace, the Cathedral of Halberstadt.
 The churches St. Stephanus and St. Sixtus were built as a somewhat late answer to the cathedral in nearby Magdeburg.
-In fact, in 968, the Archbishopric of Magdeburg was attributed half the eastern territory of the much older Halberstadt Bishopric of 804.
+In fact, in 968, the Archbishopric of Magdeburg was granted half the eastern territory of the much older Halberstadt Bishopric, founded in 804.

 No comments: